All Episodes

 He couldn't get a call back from the New York Health Department.

-So what's he gonna do?
+So what's he going to do?

-He's like, I gotta get work done.
+He's like, I got to get work done.

 And he had COVID.

-And the thing is, it's what I was getting at before is it's it's about controlling viral replication.
+And the thing is, it's what I was getting at before is it's about controlling viral replication.

-Um so what acts has the same mechanism mechanism of action as HCQ, and there are a lot of supplements that do, and two are EGCG and quercetin.
+And there are a lot of supplements that do, and two are EGCG and quercetin.

-And the the thing they have in common with HCQ is alone, they really don't do much of anything.
+And the thing they have in common with HCQ is alone, they really don't do much of anything.

-There, the data shows HCQ does nothing, it doesn't do shit on its own.
+It doesn't do shit on its own.

-to pass through the cell membrane, and that is what presents the antiviral properties of it.
+And that is what presents the antiviral properties of it.

-Well, unless you're like you know, a Trump supporter who Trump says HCQ and they go and take a gallon of it, you know, and they don't and they don't they don't they don't actually research what to take and listen to people.
+Well, unless you're like, you know, a Trump supporter who Trump says HCQ and they go and take a gallon of it, you know, and they don't, and they don't, they don't, they don't actually research what to take and listen to people.

-But Dr. Zelenko um independently had this.
+But Dr. Zolenko independently had this.

-Um, all these videos are up there.
+All these videos are up there.

 Look at March, April, and May of 2020.